nelsonjf/ToDoList/README.md

 That's all there is to it (for now).
 Using a To Do list is incredibly simple and incredibly useful!

 ## Issues and Warnings
 As of now, submitting an empty todo crashes the server entirely and it will not comeback unless it is manually redeployed.
 So don't do that.
 Another server issue is a minor inconvinience: the server will "timeout" after 15 minutes.
 It will "wake up" again 30 seconds after any request however.
 Just a bit annoying really.
-New issue: ERR_HTTP_HEADERS_SENT. looking into this one

 ## Planned Functionality
 All that needs to be done is User Authentication and all functionality will be met.